4 Common Causes Of Road Accidents

-Road accident claims are submitted when you are involved in an accident, which was the result of a third party.
+Road accident claims are made when you are in an accident caused by a third party.
 In such situations, you can receive a settlement, in the form of a monetary reward, to compensate for the medical bills, loss of current and future income, as well as the other issues that may arise as a direct result of the accident.

 Considering the serious repercussions of roadside accidents, it is essential to play your part in certifying the safety on the roads.
-To do this, studying the primary causes of accidents is crucial.
-Once the cause is determined, you can take preventative measures to reduce the possibility of the accident’s occurrence.
+To do this, studying the primary causes of road accidents is crucial.
+Once the reason is identified, preventative measures can be taken to lessen the risk of an accident..
 Here are four major causes of accidents in the UK.

 Driving under the influence

-Driving under the influence is one of the most popular causes of road traffic accidents.
-Due to the high rate of accidents that occur, as a result of intoxication, there are several campaigns dedicated to creating awareness and giving a warning.
+Driving under the influence is one of the most popular causes of road accidents.
+Due to the large number of drunk driving incidents, various efforts have been launched to raise awareness and warn drivers.
 Although the rate of driving in an intoxicated state has decreased over the last thirty years, drunk driving is still the prominent cause in the annual road traffic accidents, which result in death.

 Essentially, driving in the intoxicated state also comes under legal restrictions.
 If caught, you can be banned from driving, charged a fine up to £5000, get a criminal record and be required to complete community service hours.
 With that said, if driving under the influence results in a fatal accident, a mandatory prison sentence would be served.

-Legally, there is a limit of alcohol consumption that a person is allowed to have while driving.
+There is a legal limit to how much alcohol one can drink while driving.
 However, as the tolerance of every individual is different.
 The different factors, such as height, weight, and even gender, can have an impact on the person’s ability to lose control.
 Considering this, it is imperative to avoid drinking and driving altogether.